LIBRARY AND TECHNOLOGY

 In Preschool and Junior Kindergarten, iPads are used for math, language arts and free choice time.
 These applications of technology help to push the students to learn new ideas, try new activities, and become not only familiar with technology and its applications, but to become proficient with technology.

 In Kindergarten, students use iPads as a center during language arts.
 This center is completely independent and the students are self-guided during this time.
 They are told which apps or games would be appropriate for learning a skill and then they are responsible for undertaking each activity.
 Such experiences take learning through play to a new level, as the students discover and explore the games, as well as the specific technologies they are using.

 In Grades 1-4, technology is used for research projects, specifically planning, researching, creating and presenting.
 Apps are used to support curriculum and to practice, reinforce or extend learning.

-In Grades 5-8, technology is used for instructional purposes, and with every student having an iPad, they are also used for direct communication with students (and parents).
+In Grades 5-8, technology is used for instructional purposes, and with every student having an Chromebook, they are also used for direct communication with students (and parents).
 Technology provides numerous opportunities to differentiate and supplement learning.